 With its slick, yet slightly askew, images of Stepford-like families basking in the depraved glow of Cyberdyne's rampant technology, the video looks as if it might have been created for an attraction at an evil-twin version of Epcot.
 It's almost anti-Epcot.

 In fact, a stylistic distinction can be made between the two popular, competing theme park companies.
 If Disney is all about wishing upon a star, Universal wishes you, "Hasta la vista, baby."
 With its raucous, in-your-face, shoot-em-up attractions, Universal Studios is kind of like the swaggering Rolling Stones compared to the "All You Need is Love" Beatles-like Disney.
 The Beatles had "Let it Be;" the Stones countered with "Let it Bleed."
 Disney has "It's a Small World;" Universal has "Men in Black Alien Attack."
 Both companies score big hits with their parks, but they take different approaches.

-And T2 is the epitome of in-your-face Universal action.
+And T2 is (or was in Florida and Hollywood) the epitome of in-your-face Universal action.